 We sited this second entrance in Trinity Park, an underused green space at the pedestrian entrance to the Manhattan Bridge.
 The handsome little park is in Dumbo Heights, the fastest growing section of Dumbo.
 And it has three wide exits to Jay Street—the southernmost at sidewalk level.
 At present, the park has a few drawbacks: it lacks foot traffic, which a subway entrance would fix.
 It has no crosswalk at Jay Street, which we would add at the south exit.
 And its plaza’s paving is ugly, so we redesigned it.

 YORK STREET’S FIRST ENTRANCE

-Hidden midway between the two entrances under a tangle of drain pipes is an architectural diamond in the rough: the massive columns of the Manhattan Bridge.
+Lastly, hidden midway between the two entrances under a tangle of drain pipes is an architectural diamond in the rough: the massive columns of the Manhattan Bridge.
 We would remove the pipes and divert the runoff into lighting rings.
-These would showcase the columns and turn them into glowing fountains when it rains.
+These rings will showcase the columns and turn them into glowing fountains when it rains.
 The lighting will enhance public safety while attracting pedestrians who now hurry through the gloomy passage.

 If you agree with this proposal, please cast your vote here: http://www.ipetitions.com/petition/dumbo-subway-extension